Sale Get links from 3 top ⭐ DA90+ ⭐ publications for $1299. Order now ➔

 Forbes contributors add and publish their articles with little to no supervision.

 The editors do go through the articles once they’re published, though.
-They can make some small tweaks if necessary — but they can also delete articles of extremely poor quality.
+They can make some small tweaks if necessary, but also delete articles of extremely poor quality.

 ⚠️ If they have to repeatedly delete posts from specific contributors, they may kick them out of the program.